-Will Business Insurance Cover Property Damage From Civil Unrest?
+Does Business Insurance Cover Damage from Civil Unrest?

 What does a General Liability Insurance policy typically cover?

 As an initial matter, the terms of and coverage provided under various insurance policies differ widely based largely on premiums paid, deductible amounts, the policies of the particular insurance carrier, and the election of business owners to secure coverage for specific causes of loss.
 In that regard, most “general liability” insurance policies provide coverage for “bodily injury” or “property damage” resulting from “covered causes of loss.”
 Often times, the definition of “property damage” under general liability policies will include phrases such as “physical injury to tangible property, including all resulting loss of use of that property, as well as loss of use of tangible property that is not physically injured”.
 Of course, reading and understanding your specific policy is critical.